microbiomedata/sheets_and_friends/README.md

 - provides a direct solution for making terms in a "required" section required/yellow
 - makes programmatic access to the Google Sheet easier by using [cogs](https://github.com/ontodev/cogs)
 - is smaller
-- is more object oriented and hopefully follows better software engineering principles
+- is more object-oriented and hopefully follows better software engineering principles

 Future:
 - use [cidgoh/DataHarmonizer's linkml-datastructure branch](https://github.com/cidgoh/DataHarmonizer/tree/linkml-datastructure) instead of [sheets_and_friends/converters/linkml2dataharmonizer.py](sheets_and_friends/converters/linkml2dataharmonizer.py)